96 points John Gilman

 At 30 years of age many ’85s in fifth are now tiring but the same wines in magnum are often still singing beautifully and the ’85 Dom is just one of those beauties with its elegant and highly complex nose that displays mature aromas of yeast, toast, baked apples, citrus, spice and soft floral nuances.
 The delicious and equally complex middle weight flavors are still supported by a firm but balanced mousse where the mouth feel is quite fine before culminating in a long, toasty and regal finale.
 This has arrived at its peak and should probably be drunk up over the next decade or so absent one having a preference for post-mature aromas and flavors.
 That said, anyone lucky enough to have this in magnum is in for a real treat!
 (10/2015)

-Please note: The item shown in the photos is the exact item being sold.
+Please note: The bottle shown is the exact bottle being sold.